Computer Science,

 The admission exam is held in two distinct phases; three Phd board members form the examination board.

-The candidates are required to submit a research proposal using the online procedure for the application, along with their curriculum and titles.
-The proposal length is maximum 3500 words and contains: research topic, research title, research description, related work analysis and references, research objectives and outcomes, research methodologies and data analysis (if needed).
+The candidates are required to submit a research proposal using the online procedure for the application, along with their curriculum and titles and a reference letter.
+The proposal length is maximum 15000 characters and contains: research topic, research title, research description, related work analysis and references, research objectives and outcomes, research methodologies and data analysis (if needed).